robbert-vdh/SignRank/README.markdown

 __1.1__

-> -   Added the ability to specify the groupname on the second line of the sign, and ignore the rankcheck.
+> -   Added the ability to specify the group name on the second line of the sign, and ignore the rank check.
 -   Added an option in the config to enable the above function.

 __1.0.1__